 - Still wobbly on laps

 As part of my 11-inch iPad Pro Magic Keyboard review, my first question was, is the keyboard all it's cracked up to be?
 That's the question everyone is asking.
-Keyboards are definitely a personal experience.
+Keyboards are definitely a personal experience, especially if you like mechanical keyboards.
 Some don't really have a strong opinion.
 They are "keyboard agnostic."
-Others have very strong opinions about what makes a good keyboard and the slightest changes to tactility and feedback have a huge effect.
+Others have very strong opinions about what makes a good keyboard, and the slightest changes to tactility and feedback have a huge effect.

 Here's how I'd describe the Magic Keyboard for the iPad Pro; It's like the Magic Keyboard for the iMac, but with a cloth under the keys.
 I don't mean that they are mushy like the Smart Keyboard for iPad.
 There is plenty of springiness and bounce.
-But the click is less clicky, more thumpy, when you type.
+But the click is less clicky and more thumpy when you type.

 The keys themselves have rounded edges.
 They aren't sharp like the iMac's Magic Keyboard, but also not as soft as the Smart Keyboard for iPad.
 The keys have just the slightest bit of a concave curve.
-It's almost unnoticeable, but if you run your finger across the keys, you can feel the curve.
+It's almost unnoticeable, but you can feel the curve if you run your finger across the keys.